Sherman's Fiscal Failure

 The Hidden Ledger

-We must recognize the devastating reality of this data.
-The town was not broke.
 The budgets confirm that from 2015 to 2025, the administration systematically moved half a million dollars annually out of the operating budget and hoarded it in a "Reserve for Capital Exp".

 They had the liquidity to address the $9.7 million K-Wing repair plan identified in 2021.
 They had the money to fix the roof.
-Instead, they chose to hoard a $2.3 million surplus, let the building fail entirely, and then drop a massive, bonded $50 million megaproject squarely onto the backs of the taxpayers.
+Instead, they chose to hoard a $2.3 million surplus, let the building fail entirely, and drop a massive, bonded $50 million megaproject squarely onto the backs of the taxpayers.

 Filed Under: